 To Ebook Or Not To Ebook

 Publishing an ebook is a great way to make your work available to a whole new market of readers!
-You may be wondering if your book will only work as an ebook or if it can be a print book.
+You may be wondering if your book will only work as an ebook or if it can also be a print book.
 What type of books should or should not be an ebook?
-Except for a few niche genres, anything that can be a print book can be an ebook!
+Except for a few niche genres, anything that can be a print book can be an ebook as well!
 All different genres and book types, from cookbooks to poetry, memoirs to illustrated children’s books, can all become ebooks accessible on multiple smart devices.

 What is Kindle Direct Publishing?